JeffreyDavidson/jeffreydavidson/README.md

 - A smoother, more intuitive academic experience for students

 Campus-Sync is currently in the planning and early development stages, with public updates shared regularly as the project evolves.

+---

+Thanks for stopping by!
+Feel free to explore my repos, check out the podcast and youtube channel, or get in touch.

 <br>